protocol/research-website/content/posts/202209-consensusday/index.md

 Consensusday 22 is fast approaching!
 The workshop, which will be co-located with ACM CCS this year, will take place 7 November in Los Angeles.

-For this edition, we received 25 submissions and accepted 15 into an exciting final programme.
-Eligible papers will be published in the CCS workshop proceedings and made available in the ACM Digital Library.
+The exciting final programme for this edition comprises 15 papers, covering assumptions, PoS security, leader election, performance, and more.
+Eligible papers will be included in the CCS workshop proceedings and made available in the ACM Digital Library.

 The workshop programme is now available on the [ConsensusDay 22 website](/sites/consensusday22/programme/).